 This post is a handout for a talk about Southern Pacific passenger car modeling.
-The talk concentrates on sleeping cars, both heavyweight and lightweight, with an emphasis on the former.
-Much of that part of the talk is included in a forthcoming article in Model Railroad Hobbyist (likely the January 2023 issue, though I have no way to be certain).
+The talk concentrates on sleeping cars, both heavyweight and lightweight.
+Much of the modeling described in the talk is included in articles I wrote for Model Railroad Hobbyist (the January and October 2023 issues).

 My core idea, for this part of the SP passenger car equipment fleet, is using the sleeping car models produced by Rivarossi in Italy, and marketed in the U.S. by AHM (Associated Hobby Manufacturers).
 The most useful one is the “1920 Pullman” car, as AHM sold it, since it models the most common single floor plan in the original Pullman fleet: a “12-1,” as they were called, 12 sections and 1 drawing room.